 The certification question

 If you’re considering case management, plan on certification within the first 2–3 years.
-It affects your salary ceiling and your mobility within the field.
+Certification is widely used as a screening filter for senior and payer-side roles, so it affects your mobility within the field even where it is not a hiring requirement.

 Pay: is it a step down?